RajputPawan/Prometheus/pages/docs/evolution.md

 3. Click Next multiple times until Done.
 Click Apply.
 4. Outlook connects to Daimler MS Exchange Server w/ full support for Mail, Calendar, Contacts and ToDo.

-#### Accessing shared calendars
+### Accessing shared calendars

 1. Set up evolution with ews and get your inbox functional.
 Make sure you're online, and syncing.
 2. On the Mail view, right click your exchange account, select "Subscribe to folder of other EWS user."
 3. Type in the name of the account you want, and choose Calendar from the dropdown.

 Calendar will then be visible in calendar view.

-#### Advanced search / searching the Outlook way
+### Advanced search / searching the Outlook way

 To be able to filter and search your email more specifically you can select "Free form expression":

 ![evolution_2](images/docs/evolution/evolution_2.png)

-Search documentation by evolution: <a href="https://help.gnome.org/users/evolution/stable/mail-searching.html.en">https://help.gnome.org/users/evolution/stable/mail-searching.html.en</a>
+Search documentation by evolution: [https://help.gnome.org/users/evolution/stable/mail-searching.html.en](https://help.gnome.org/users/evolution/stable/mail-searching.html.en)

-Documentation of available free form expressions: <a href="https://bugzilla.gnome.org/show_bug.cgi?id=550796#c10">https://bugzilla.gnome.org/show_bug.cgi?id=550796#c10</a>
+Documentation of available free form expressions: [https://bugzilla.gnome.org/show_bug.cgi?id=550796#c10](https://bugzilla.gnome.org/show_bug.cgi?id=550796#c10)